bbauska/briansblog/bitches-and-gripes.md

 Today, a war in Ukraine rages on.
 Putin to blame.
 Yet, the West as well gets 1/3rd because we could have nipped this in the bud and chose not to.
 Chose.
 Just like choosing not to resolve the Chinese issues.
 Discussions are for the poor.
 The rich use their money to do their talking.
 And fuck all them.
 Every fucking one of them.
 Fuck em.

+Now, let's talk about Washington Post (idiot cavemen and women).
+The military industrial complex with their boney and grubby money hungry fuckers.
+Taking my tax dollars then lie, lie, lie.
+Fucking the American people without asking.
+Mother-fuckers one and all.

+Now, let's talk about the cocksucking NY Times.
+Ya, arrogant mother-fuckers.
+How about those idiots with the military?
+Always looking for a nail with their big fucking hammers.
+All over the World.
+Picking fights to show off their tools from the far future.